MikeCheek/edgecraft-ai/QUICKSTART.md

 The frontend will be available at `http://localhost:5173`.

+> ⚠️ **New dependency:** the app now uses real URL routing via `react-router-dom` (`/collect`, `/train`, `/optimize`, `/models`, `/deploy`).
+If `npm install` doesn't already pull it in from `package.json`, run `npm install react-router-dom` before `npm run dev`.

 ## Using EdgeCraft AI

 ### 1. **Data Collection**

 - Select your task (e.g., IMAGE_CLASSIFICATION, KEYWORD_SPOTTING)
-- Upload training samples via the Data Collection tab
+- Upload samples individually, or bulk-import a labeled ZIP with the visual folder→label mapping tool
-- Label each sample appropriately
+- Manage classes and train/val/test splits from the Dataset Manager

 ### 2. **Model Training**

-- Configure training parameters (epochs, batch size, learning rate)
+- Configure training parameters (epochs, batch size, learning rate) — or click **"✨ Suggest Optimal Config"** for an LLM-generated starting point based on your actual dataset and target board
+- Choose CPU, GPU, or Auto for the training device
 - Click "Start Training" to begin
-- Monitor progress in real-time
-- Receive LLM-powered suggestions for optimization
+- Monitor progress in real-time, including a live console log (auto-expands on failure with the full error, not just a generic message)
+- Archive, cancel, or resume training sessions — navigating away or reloading mid-run reattaches to the live job automatically

 ### 3. **Optimization**

-- Select quantization method:
+- Select a quantization/compression method:
-  - **INT8 Quantization**: 75% size reduction (recommended)
+  - **INT8 Quantization**: ~75% size reduction (recommended)
-  - **FLOAT16 Quantization**: 50% size reduction (balanced)
+  - **Float16 Quantization**: ~50% size reduction (balanced)
+  - **Dynamic Range Quantization**
-  - **Pruning**: 35% size reduction (sparse)
+  - **Pruning**: ~35% size reduction (sparse)
-- View optimization results and compression ratio
+  - **Weight Clustering**
+- Review the real **Test-Set Comparison**: original vs. optimized accuracy, loss, per-sample latency, and size, including an expandable per-sample prediction gallery

-### 4. **Board Evaluation**
+### 4. **Models**

+- Browse the Dataset → Model → Optimized Variant tree to jump straight into optimizing or deploying any artifact

+### 5. **Deployment**

-- Select your target board (ESP32, Raspberry Pi, Arduino)
+- Select your target board (ESP32-S3, ESP32-CAM, Raspberry Pi Pico, Arduino Nano)
-- Evaluate model compatibility
+- Evaluate model compatibility (memory usage, deployment warnings)
-- View memory usage and deployment warnings

-### 5. **Export & Deploy**

-- Export as C-array
-- Copy to your microcontroller project
-- Use in your embedded application
+- Configure camera pins (integrated for ESP32-CAM, or externally wired for any other board) and an optional SPI status display
+- Preview the generated `sketch.ino` live as you edit pins
+- **Export Arduino Project** — a ready-to-flash zip (`model_data.h`, `sketch.ino`, README) — or export just the raw C-array if you're integrating into your own sketch

 ## Supported Tasks